The best competitive experts. All in one place.

 A reality that became apparent this year when a COVID-induced semiconductor shortage forced VW to cut its Q3 sales and delivery outlook.
 The second-largest automaker in the world simply couldn’t get their hands on enough parts to meet their targets.

-This run-in with the supply chain demonstrates that size can actually be a disadvantage when it comes to competing against smaller, more nimble competitors like Tesla.
+These supply chain issues demonstrate that size can be a disadvantage when it comes to competing against smaller, more nimble competitors like Tesla.

 Tesla might have already made it through this hell, but Volkswagen and other legacy carmakers have only begun their own journey down the river Hades.

-Tesla was a category of one for more than a decade.
+Tesla and its superior competitive advantage made the company a category of one for more than a decade.
 If you wanted a relatively affordable, and overall cool electric car, there was only one place to shop.

 You could get a Nissan Leaf, but that was decidedly less cool.
 (Apologies to my dad who owns and loves his Nissan Leaf).